longturn/freeciv21/docs/Coding/hacking.rst

 for some time draining the send buffers.
 Strategic places include whenever we send the whole map.
 The maximum amount of time spent per :code:`flush_packets()` call is specified by the ``netwait`` variable.

-To disconnect unreachable clients we added two other features: the server terminates a client connection if it does not accept writes for a period of time (set using the :literal:`tcptimeout` variable).
-It also pings the client after a certain time elapses (set using the :literal:`pingtimeout` variable).
+To disconnect unreachable clients, the server pings the client after a certain time elapses (set using the :literal:`pingtimeout` variable).
 If the client does not reply its connection is closed.